susanne-sundseth/GSA-tutorials_courses/Accessibility_PDF_gsa.md

 A PDF is an electronic document that can be viewed, printed, and electronically submitted.
 It has three views:
 * **Physical view**: Visual representation of the text and graphics; the print view.
 If a document is scanned, the PDF might not contain any actual content.
-* **Content view**: Displays the actual content— textual and graphical elements of the PDF such as pages, containers, and tags.
+* **Content view**: Displays the actual content—textual and graphical elements of the PDF such as pages, containers, and tags.
 To view, select **View > Show/Hide > Side Panels > Content** or right-click on side panel to select.
 * **Tag structure tree**: Displays the logical structure of the document and the reading order for assistive technology.
 Elements like headers, paragraphs, lists, and tables are displayed.
 To view, select **View > Show/Hide > Side Panels > Accessibility Tags** or right-click on side panel to select.

 > [!Note]
 > To expand the tree structure, press **Shift + 8**.

 ### Tags
-Most documents are comprised of a few tags but 37 tags are available to authors to fully convey the document's formatting and structure.
+Most documents are comprised of a few tags but 37 tags are available to fully convey the document's formatting and structure.
 Tag names from a source document outside of Acrobat may display differently in the structure tree.
 If all the outside tags map to standard Acrobat tags, then the tags are valid.

 ![Common PDF Tag Types](./assets/pdf_tag_types.png)